 Composed of four elements, Strengths, Weaknesses, Opportunities, and Threats, a SWOT analysis framework provides excellent insight for evaluating the state of a project’s well-being through the lens of a birds-eye view.

-It can help formulate decisions on what areas require more attention, set performance goals, and organize a foundational understanding of where a project is headed.
+It can help formulate decisions on what areas might require more attention, set performance goals, and organize a foundational understanding that a project is headed.

 Rarely (if ever) used in crypto, it is time to apply this timeless method of evaluation to the digital asset space.